-This page has an excellent write up on the design and construction of a colinear coax cable for adsb.
+This page has an excellent write up on the design and construction of a collinear coax cable for adsb.
 Even without the antenna matching modifications, this antenna can perform very well.
 This video shown here shows a comparison of a Discone vs. a Collinear antenna for ADS-B. Note that a coax collinear with 4-6 elements is probably enough, too many elements and the radiation pattern becomes too flat causing even worse reception.

 Collinear Wire Antenna

-This write up shown here shows a collinear antenna made from copper wire which is intended to be used with WiFi signals.
-To use with ADS-B, the antenna lengths can be recalculated for 1090MHz using the equations on that page.
+The write up shown here shows a collinear antenna made from copper wire which is intended to be used with WiFi signals.
+To use with ADS-B, the antenna lengths can be recalculated for 1090MHz using the equations given on that page.

 Wine Cork Dipole Antenna